jeris90/fusionAF/README.md

 Default parameters : <distance> = HM, <aggregation_function> = SUM, <output> = EE
 ```

-For instance, the following command line allows the user to enumerate all candidates (all compatible with the integration constraint stored in the file *constraint.txt*) for the aggregation of the profile of AFs (stored in a directory called *profile*) using the sum as aggregation function and the haming distance as pseudo-distance :
+For instance, the following command line allows the user to enumerate all candidates (all compatible with the integration constraint stored in a file *constraint.txt*) for the aggregation of the profile of AFs (stored in a directory called *profile*) using the sum as aggregation function and the haming distance as pseudo-distance :

 ```
 java -jar jarfile -dir profile -f cnf -IC constraint.txt -AGG SUM -D HM -p EE